Duties and Taxes

 VAT and import duties are payable by the receiver, unless the sender or third party specified on the air waybill that he accepts the costs.

-What is an advance fee?
+What is a disbursement fee?

 Why do I receive an invoice for VAT and/or import duties?

 You imported a shipment through FedEx.
 FedEx advanced these duties and charges them to you by means of an invoice.
 When goods are imported through FedEx, customs formalities obviously still have to be fulfilled.
 In most cases FedEx will take care of the customs formalities for you.
-Besides any taxes you may owe, FedEx also charges expenses (see advance fee).
+Besides any taxes you may owe, FedEx also charges expenses (see disbursement fee).

 Why did FedEx not tell me about it when the shipment was delivered?